How to Send POST Requests With cURL

-In this tutorial, you’re going to learn how to send POST requests with cURL. cURL is a powerful command-line tool for transferring data over various network protocols, including HTTP, HTTPS, FTP, and more.
-Since POST is a request method of HTTP & HTTPS protocols, cURL makes sending POST requests a one-line command that you can run in your terminal easily.
+In this tutorial, you're going to learn how to send cURL POST requests. cURL is a powerful command-line tool for transferring data over various network protocols, including HTTP, HTTPS, FTP, and more.
+Since POST is a request method of HTTP & HTTPS protocols, cURL POST request is a one-line command that you can easily run in your terminal.

-First, install cURL if you haven’t installed it already.
+First, install cURL if you haven't installed it already.
 You can find the installation instructions in our How to Use cURL With Proxy blog post.
-Next, take a look at the below table:
+Next, take a look at the table below:

 ---|---|---|---|